elath/mender-convert/README.md

             1. The input file to be used.
 This should be the relative path of the image in 1.a. eg. ./2024-07-04-raspios-bookworm-arm64-lite.img
             2. The hosted.mender.com tennant token to be used. eg. "aHvmgUixLJi-uAhNEyFhQzVuHedJsAJqUisSKFZbxVz"
             3. The mender artifact version to use. eg. "1.2"
-    b. change directory to rpi-prep
+    c. change directory to rpi-prep
         i.  run rpi-prep.sh
             1. This script normally caches the dist-upgrade command, as this is quite time consuming to run.
 This can be prevented by deleting the *.part1.img file in rpi-prep.
-    c. change directory to parent (mender-convert)
+    d. change directory to parent (mender-convert)
         i. run img-convert.sh
-        ii. copy the prepared image to the SD card to be use. eg. sudo dd if=deploy/2024-07-04-raspios-bookworm-arm64-lite_0.5-raspberrypi4_64-mender.img of=/dev/sdb status=progress
+    e. copy the prepared image to the SD card to be use.
+The final image can be found in the deploy folder.
+        i. eg. sudo dd if=deploy/2024-07-04-raspios-bookworm-arm64-lite_0.5-raspberrypi4_64-mender.img of=/dev/sdb status=progress
-            1. If the bs=4M (or equivalent) option is to be used, beware as the dd function will return very quickly, but the copy process will not actually be complete.
+            1. If the bs=4M (or equivalent) option is to be used, beware as the dd function will return very quickly, but the copy process may not actually be complete.
 Run "sync" to be sure.
+An 8GB image takes about 1000s to transfer to a u3 grade SD card.

 In case of issues, contact bryce.klippenstein@gmail.com for assistance.